picosh/docs/posts/pgs.md

 ssh pgs.sh link project-prod project-d0131d4
 ```

-A common way to perform promotions within pgs.sh is to setup CI/CD so every
+A common way to perform promotions within `pgs` is to setup CI/CD so every `git`
-`git` push to `main` would trigger a build and create a new project based on the
+push to `main` would trigger a build and create a new project based on the git
-git commit hash (e.g. `project-d0131d4`).
+commit hash (e.g. `project-d0131d4`).

 This command will create a symbolic link from `project-prod` to
 `project-d0131d4`.
 Want to rollback a release?
 Just change the link for
 `project-prod` to a previous project.

 We also built a [github action](https://github.com/picosh/pgs-action) that
-handles all the logic for uploading to pgs.sh.
+handles all the logic for uploading to `pgs`.
 [Here's an example of it in action.](https://erock-git-neovimcraft.pgs.sh/tree/main/item/.github/workflows/deploy.yml.html#27)

 # CLI Reference